All comparisonsTask Managers

 Taskade

-Notion fails first because databases and workspace structures must be configured before adding tasks.
+Notion fails first because it breaks when databases and workspace structures must be configured before adding tasks.

 Verdict